UMWRG/HydraPlatform/doc/devdocs/account.rst

 #.
 Send the public key and a username you'd like to have to the system
    administrator (currently `p.meier@ucl.ac.uk <mailto:p.meier@ucl.ac.uk>`_)

 #.
-Once your account is created
+Once your account is created it's time to test it:

     a.
 Start up  PuTTY.